nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_questionnaireResponse.md

   </tr>
 </table>

 Pointer to a specific item from a linked `questionnaire`.
 Where the questionnaireResponse does not link back to a questionnaire this should be populated with the rubric of the 'parent' observation.
+If the 'parent' observation does not have a text description which can be used, then populate with ‘No information available’.

 ### item.text ###